Katumba Wamala: Career

 Wamala was an officer in the Uganda National Liberation Army (UNLA) when the National Resistance Army (NRA) defeated the UNLA in 1986.
 He transitioned into the NRA without incident.

 Between 1999 and 2000, he was a student at the U.S. Army War College in Carlisle, Pennsylvania.
 Between 2000 and 2001, at the rank of major general, he commanded the UPDF forces in the Democratic Republic of the Congo.
 He was appointed IGP in 2001, serving in that capacity until 2005.

+In August 2003, Katumba attended the Ugandan North American Association (UNAA) convention in Boston, Massachusetts.

 He was then promoted to lieutenant general and given the title of commander of land forces, based at Bombo Military Barracks, making him one of the most senior officers in the Ugandan military.
 In his role as commander of the land forces, he was closely engaged in the peace-keeping mission that the UPDF performs in Somalia, commonly referred to as AMISOM.
 On 23 May 2013, he was promoted to the rank of four-star general and appointed chief of defence forces.

-Assassination attempt
+Assassination attempt.

-On 1 June 2021, General Katumba Wamala was travelling to the city centre when four gunmen appeared and opened fire on his vehicle near his home, in Kisaasi, a Kampala suburb.
+On 1 June 2021, General Katumba Wamala was travelling to the city centre when four gunmen appeared and opened fire on his vehicle, in Kisaasi, a Kampala suburb.
 Wamala suffered gunshot wounds to both shoulders, but survived and was rushed to hospital.
-His driver, Haruna Kayondo, and daughter, Brenda Wamala Nantongo, were killed at the scene of the attack.
-All of the surviving family members attended the funeral of Brenda Wamala Nantongo.
+His daughter, Brenda Wamala Nantongo, and his driver, Haruna Kayondo, were killed at the scene of the attack.
+All of his surviving family members attended the funeral of Brenda Wamala Nantongo.
 After a month of investigation, on 1 July 2021, authorities revealed that the attackers were Islamist extremists who were trained at a jihadist camp in North Kivu, Democratic Republic of Congo, and had links with the Allied Democratic Forces and the Islamic State.

 The President of Uganda, Yoweri Museveni, condemned the attack, describing it as the work of "pigs who do not value life".

+Retirement from the UPDF

+As of August 2026, after 47 consecutive years of national military service, General Edward Katumba Wamala is scheduled to retire from the Uganda People's Defence Force (UPDF), later in the year.
+He continues to serve as a cabinent minister in Uganda's cabinet.